-(d) Has a reasonable basis for determining that the information the agency relies on for making accrediting decisions is accurate; and
+(d) Has a reasonable basis for determining that the information the agency relies on for making accrediting decisions is accurate;

-(e) Provides the institution or program with a detailed written report that clearly identifies any deficiencies in the institution's or program's compliance with the agency's standards.
+(e) Provides the institution or program with a detailed written report that clearly identifies any deficiencies in the institution's or program's compliance with the agency's standards;

+(f) Does not deny preaccreditation or accreditation, or take action against an institution or program, due to an institution’s adherence to its religious mission; and (g) Publishes any policies for retroactive application of an accreditation decision.
 (Authority: 20 U.S.C.
 1099b)